Tren al Desarrollo

 In the beginning, the project only planned a 4 km-long line, then extended to 8 km. length to reach La Banda.

-The Rolling stock used is railbuses made by Argentine company TecnoTren.
+The rolling stock used is railbuses made by Argentine company TecnoTren.
 Each unit has a capacity of 100 passengers (70 seated).
-The journey time will be about 25 minutes.
+The journey time is about 25 minutes.
 Santiago Centro terminus station was inaugurated in May 2015.

-A total of 3 new stations were projected to be built, "Botánico" (with access to the botanical garden), "Parque Tecnológico" (in the industrial park of the city) and "Banda", the terminus of the line.
-The total path from Forum to Banda stations will be a 5,10 metre-high viaduct to avoid interfering with road traffic.
+The route has a total of four stations, with three of them having been specially built for the occasion, Forum (terminus), Botánico (with access to the botanical garden and Estadio Único Madre de Ciudades), and Nodo Tecnológico (in the industrial park of the city).
+The path finishes in La Banda, which was refurbished for that purpose.
+The total path from Forum to Banda stations is a 5,10 metre-high viaduct to avoid interfering with road traffic.

-A third phase of the project focuses on reaching the Termas de Río Hondo, one of the main attractions of the Province, although it could be extended to San Miguel de Tucumán.

 In September 2016, the first section of 4-km length (from Santiago to Nodo Tecnológico) was inaugurated.
-The next section of La Banda is expected to be opened in March 2017.
+The next section of La Banda was opened in March 2017.

+There were also plans to reach Termas de Río Hondo, one of the main attractions of the Province, and another extension to San Miguel de Tucumán, although it has not been carried out.